 - Wrong Genre Savvy: In "The Room Where It Happens", Madison and Jefferson are so focused on winning 'a victory for the Southerners' that they completely miss the importance of what they're trading for it.
 Burr and Hamilton, on the other hand, know exactly what's going on. note

 - Yank the Dog's Chain: Laurens eventually assembles the first all-black battalion composed of former slaves, as he promised to do in "My Shot" . . . and then in a post-war skirmish he's wiped out with most of his soldiers, and the survivors are returned to their owners.
-Slavery also never gets eradicated during the play.
+And the play ends well before the eradication of slavery in America.

 - You Know I'm Black, Right?: After the first Cabinet Battle:Hamilton: I'm sorry, these Virginians are birds of a feather!Washington: Young man, I'm from Virginia, so watch your mouth.